Stocks end September down 9.3%, worst month since March 2020

-Wall Street closed out a miserable September Friday with the S&P 500’s worst monthly skid since March 2020, when the coronavirus pandemic crashed global markets.

-The benchmark index ended the month with a 9.3% loss and posted its third straight losing quarter.
-It’s now at its lowest level since November 2020 and is down by more than a quarter since the start of the year.

-The main reason financial markets continue to struggle is fear about a possible recession, as interest rates soar in hopes of beating down the high inflation that’s swept the world.
+The main reason for this year’s struggles for financial markets has been fear about a possible recession, as interest rates soar in hopes of beating down the high inflation that’s swept the world.

-“Quite frankly, if it’s a deep recession you’re going to have to see more of a sell-off,” said Quincy Krosby, chief equity strategist for LPL Financial.
-“This is what the market is trying to navigate now.”

 The Federal Reserve has been at the forefront of the global campaign to slow economic growth and hurt job markets just enough to undercut inflation but not so much that it causes a recession.
 More data arrived Friday to suggest the Fed will keep its foot firmly on the brakes on the economy, raising the risk of its going too far and causing a downturn.